MaginnGroup/Cassandra/README.md

 of conformational complexity (LJ particles, branch points, ring moieties) and those requiring computation of electrostatic interactions are included.

 **Documentation**.
-Chapter 3 of the documentation provides an overview of the files and workflow to setup a Cassandra simulation.
+Chapter 3 of the [documentation](https://cassandra.nd.edu/index.php/documentation/) provides an overview of the files and workflow to setup a Cassandra simulation.
+Additionally, the [workshop materials](https://cassandra.nd.edu/index.php/documentation) contain more examples and slides that have been used for teaching.

 ## <a name="citation"></a> Citation